-Marinate your flakey white fish in fresh lime juice, canola oil, red onions and cilantro for 15 to 20 minutes.
+You can use just about any flaky white fish, like cod, tilapia or halibut.
+Marinate the fish in fresh lime juice, canola oil, red onions and cilantro for 15 to 20 minutes.
 Marinating for too long will make some tasty ceviche, but it won't make for a very good grilled fish.
 Grilling the fish only takes a few minutes per side, so you will be enjoying your tasty taco in no time.

 - 8 oz white flaky fish cut into 2oz portions